414owen/owen.cafe/content/posts/keyword-recognition.md

 Neat, we've brought the per-state table size down from 256b, to 6b.

-## Method 4 - direct interpretation
+## Method four - direct interpretation

 Our final way is going to use two forbidden constructs -- labels and gotos.